Rachael Flatt: Personal life

 Flatt was born on July 21, 1992, in Del Mar, California.
 She is an only child.
 Her father is a biochemical engineer and her mother a molecular biologist.
 Her grandfather competed on the national level in fencing.

 Flatt is a 2010 graduate of Cheyenne Mountain High School in Colorado Springs, Colorado.
 In spring 2015, she received a bachelor's degree from Stanford University, where she majored in biology with a minor in psychology.
 She was the junior class president and a member of the Alpha Phi sorority.
 In her senior year, she became a research assistant in the laboratory of Professor C. Barr Taylor.
 As of September 2018, she is focusing on eating disorders as a Ph.D. student under Dr. Cynthia Bulik at the University of North Carolina.

 In June 2019, Flatt got engaged to travel writer Eric Iwashita.
 The pair married on August 1, 2020, in Colorado Springs.

+In June 2026, Flatt announced the birth of her first child, a daughter named Riley.